Lutyyyyy/triangles/README.md

+# triangles

-# triangles - a program that lists triangles that intersect with other triangles at least once and creates 3D scene (using Vulkan API) representing intersecting triangles with red color
+## Here is a program that tracks intersecting triangles in 3D plane and creates the corresponding 3D scene (using Vulkan API)

 ### Installing and running